chazlarson/Plex-Meta-Manager-Wiki/home/guides/local.md

 If you prefer to create your own, do that in the metadata file.

 TV Shows and other libraries work the same way.
-Create a `Libraries:` section in the config.yml, create a metadata file, define collections, run the script.
+Create a section under `Libraries:` in the config.yml, create a metadata file, define collections, run the script.

 Investigate the rest of the wiki to learn about everything else Plex-Meta-Manager can do for you.